samuelharo97/CityFix/frontend-mobile/README.md

 # CityFix

-CityFix é um aplicativo móvel que permite aos cidadãos reportar problemas de infraestrutura urbana para as autoridades competentes.
+CityFix is a mobile application that allows citizens to report urban infrastructure problems to the competent authorities.

-## Funcionalidades
+## Features

-- Autenticação de usuários (login/registro com email ou Google)
+- User authentication (login/register with email or Google)
-- Tela inicial mostrando denúncias recentes ou próximas
+- Home screen showing recent or nearby reports
-- Formulário para criar nova denúncia com:
+- Form to create a new report with:
-  - Título
+  - Title
-  - Descrição
+  - Description
-  - Categoria (Iluminação, Buracos, Lixo, etc.)
+  - Category (Lighting, Potholes, Trash, etc.)
-  - Upload de fotos/vídeos
+  - Upload of photos/videos
-  - Localização via GPS
+  - Location via GPS
-- Tela de minhas denúncias para acompanhar o status das submissões
+- My reports screen to track the status of submissions

-## Tecnologias Utilizadas
+## Technologies Used

 - React Native
 - Expo